12531 High Bluff Drive

 The process of preparing a plan of administration and disposition in order to minimize uncertainty and reduce costs or delays of passing one’s assets on to the heirs.

-Of course, estate planning often gets ignored because it involves considering your own morality and what will occur after you pass away (two topics that many of us prefer to avoid).
+Of course, estate planning often gets ignored because it involves considering your own mortality and what will occur after you pass away (two topics that many of us prefer to avoid).
 However, sometimes asking these difficult questions now is much easier than being forced to answer them later.

 Creating and reviewing your estate plan will ensure that your remaining assets will pass along based on your intended desire.
 It is important to correctly identify who the beneficiaries will be, how they will transfer and who will retain control of the assets.
 Proper planning discusses and covers options such as: